Constructing a

 "Straw and Clay" by Frank Meyer

-(mp3 audio file -
+(mp3 -

-3.5 MB)
+3.5 mb)

 All seven of the books listed below cover slightly different aspects of straw bale construction.
 If you are going to build a straw bale house, most if not all are really necessary as they compliment each other in important ways.
-If I HAD to choose only two, it would be "Build it With Bales" and "Serious Straw Bale".
+If we HAD to choose only two, it would be "Build it With Bales" and "Serious Straw Bale".
 A subscription to "The Last Straw Journal" is also highly recommended.

 "The Beauty of Straw Bale Homes" by Athena and Bill Steen: Chelsea Green Publishing Company, 2001.